junfanz1/junfanz1.github.io/_posts/2021-04-17-High-Frequency-Finance-Notes.md

 ### 2.7.2.
 Foregin Exchange Forward Rates

 Due to delayed transaction, the buyer of FX forward contract earns some interest on the base currency of FX rate instead of exchanged currency.
 If interest rates of 2 currencies deviate, there is net interest payment flow from/to buyer during maturity period.
 This determines the price oof FX *outright* forward rate.

 To avoid riskfree arbitrage, the outright forward rate deviates from simultaneousely quoted FX spot price, by an amount to offset the deviations in interest payment.
 The price deviation between FX spot prices and uotright forward rates reflects the interest rate *differential* between 2 exchanged currencies, rather than absolute level of IRs.
-(See formula 2.2)
+(See formula 2.2 in the book)

-Instead of outright FX forward prices $$f$$, the difference (outright forward - simultaneously valid FX spot price) $$f-p$$ is quoted, which is less volatile than outright forward price.  $$f-p > 0$$: forward premium.  $$f-p > 0$$: forward discouont.
+Instead of outright FX forward prices $$f$$, the difference (outright forward - simultaneously valid FX spot price) $$f-p$$ is quoted, which is less volatile than outright forward price.

+$$f-p > 0$$: forward premium.  $$f-p > 0$$: forward discouont.
 Both are called forward points.
 Together are called FX swap rates.
 FX forward transactin = spot transaction + swap transaction (swapping 2 currencies during maturity)

 ## 2.8.
 Interest Rate Futures